article_14008.jpg

 Babbling

-As Baby starts to get the hang of using her vocal cords, she will start making noises that sound more and more like words.
-This isn’t just because she’s got more sounds at her disposal, but also because she has been paying attention to your speech patterns, and is figuring out how conversation is supposed to sound.
-She isn’t communicating yet, but she is working up to it, so responding to babble is important, since it helps her learn the back and forth pattern of conversation.
-“Chatting” with Baby like this may not be helpful as actual communication now, but it’s a great way to get started having the heart-to-hearts that can help the two of you stay connected later in her life.
+As Baby starts to get the hang of using their vocal cords, they will start making noises that sound more and more like words.
+This isn’t just because they're got more sounds at their disposal, but also because they have been paying attention to your speech patterns, and is figuring out how conversation is supposed to sound.
+They isn’t communicating yet, but they are working up to it, so responding to babble is important, since it helps them learn the back and forth pattern of conversation.
+“Chatting” with Baby like this may not be helpful as actual communication now, but it’s a great way to get started having the heart-to-hearts that can help the two of you stay connected later in their life.

 Speaking in code